TSC Project Roles¶

 TSC has to approve a release manager.

-A Release Manager joins the release engineering team and has the rights and responsibilities of that team in addition to the following:
+A Release Manager is a member of the Release Engineering team and has the rights and responsibilities of that team in addition to the following:

 Right to manage and coordinate all code merges after the code freeze milestone (M3, see program management overview.)